 This is where mindfulness for teachers can be such a key element in fighting stress.

-In addition to all of this, and one of the most important to be aware of, mindfulness is also closely linked to the LOWERING of the incidence of burnout and turnover at work.
+In addition to all of this, and one of the most important things to be aware of, mindfulness is also closely linked to the LOWERING of the incidence of burnout and turnover at work.

 Wow!
 This is an exciting breakthrough!